Steven P. Wickstrom

 (23) So it came about whenever the evil spirit from God came to Saul, David would take the harp and play it with his hand; and Saul would be refreshed and be well, and the evil spirit would depart from him.

 Saul liked David right from the start.
 David soon became Saul's armor bearer.
+As an armor bearer, David would have carried Saul's armor during the journey to a battle.
+He would also have kept Saul's armor polished, clean, and ready for use.
 David's main job however, was still to play the harp for Saul.
 Their relationship developed to the point where Saul loved David greatly.
 Verse twenty-three says that whenever the evil spirit came upon Saul, David would play the harp and the evil spirit would depart.
 This time period was probably invaluable training for David.
 He got to see the king's household up close and personal, and he had to depend upon God to use his music to drive out the evil spirit.
 The Bible does not say how long David stayed with Saul in the King's household.
 We do know that after some period in time, David went back home to continue tending the family's herd of sheep.
 In chapter seventeen, we find that David would go back and forth from Saul to Bethlehem to tend his own father's flock of sheep.

 A giant enemy

 (1) Now the Philistines gathered their armies for battle; and they were gathered at Socoh which belongs to Judah, and they camped between Socoh and Azekah, in Ephes-dammim.

 (2) And Saul and the men of Israel were gathered, and camped in the valley of Elah, and drew up in battle array to encounter the Philistines.